 Celebration as Washington State Issues Marriage Licenses to Same-Sex Couples

-December 6, 2012 by Carolyn Simon, Associate Director of Digital Media
+December 6, 2012 by Carolyn Simon, Deputy Director of Digital Media

 Photo: Curtis Knapp

 As the clock struck midnight in Seattle, hundreds of couples celebrated as the state issued its first same-sex marriage licenses!

 News footage showed couples singing, passing around flowers and sharing toasts of champagne while they patiently waited their turn to receive their licenses.

 Jane Abbott Lightly and Pete-e Petersen, who have been together for 35 years, were first in a line that stretched around the downtown administration building.

 "It's very humbling to be chosen first.
 We feel like we're representing a lot of people in the state who have wanted this for a long time," Petersen, 85, told the Seattle Times.
 "It's hard to explain the thrill that we are really going to get married."